Published Nov 17, 2024

 As has become typical for Kiser, the co-captain and Notre Dame’s leading tackler this season impacted the game in a number of ways for an Irish defense that held an eighth opponent to less than 15 points this season.
 Kiser broke up a fourth-and-2 pass intended for tight end Tyler Neville thrown by quarterback Anthony Colandrea in the first quarter.
 He combined for a tackle on two-yard run by Pace to start a drive later in the quarter.
 Kiser also tackled wide receiver Malachi Fields on a four-yard completion on a second-and-10 in the second quarter.

 The sack was Kiser’s final mark on the game, but he was a critical part of a controversial fake punt that was negated by a penalty late in the second quarter.
 Kiser, who spent time as an option quarterback during his high school career at Royal Center (Ind.)
-Pioneer, caught a snap from long snapper Andrew Kros, spun around and rolled to his right while handing the ball off to a crouching Jordan Faison hiding behind the line.
+Pioneer, caught a snap from long snapper Joseph Vinci, spun around and rolled to his right while handing the ball off to a crouching Jordan Faison hiding behind the line.
 Faison ran around the left side for a 73-yard touchdown that the officials deemed was run out of an illegal formation.

 “We’ve been working that a while,” Kiser said.
 “I kept reminding Coach Free, ‘Hey, I played triple-option quarterback in high school.
 I can do a reverse pivot.’
 That’s something we practiced a lot.
 The reverse pivot blind handoff, that is a tough thing to do.